A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

-Although a simplicial left Quillen functor $\aC \to \aD$ does not typically induce a functor between the subcategories of cofibrant-fibrant objects in $\aC$ and $\aD$ respectively, as in Definition~\ref{def:Morita}, composing with a fibrant replacement functor does yield an induced functor on the simplicial nerves.
+All of these constructions produce equivalent $\i$-categories \cite[1.3.7]{HAG}.
+Furthermore, all of them are functorial.
+Although a simplicial left Quillen functor $\aC \to \aD$ does not typically induce a functor between the subcategories of cofibrant-fibrant objects in $\aC$ and $\aD$ respectively, composing with a fibrant replacement functor as in definition~\ref{def:Morita}, does yield an induced functor on simplicial nerves.
 Furthermore, given a simplicial Quillen adjunction $(F,G)$, there is an induced adjunction of functors on the level of $\i$-categories by \cite[5.2.4.6]{HTT}.
+(Alternatively, it can be seen directly that a functor $\aC \to \aD$ which preserves weak equivalences between cofibrant objects induces a functor $\N(\aC)[W^{-1}] \to \N(\aD)[W^{-1}]$.)

-Given an $\i$-category $\aC$, there is a maximal $\i$-groupoid (Kan complex) $\aC_{\mathrm{iso}}$ inside of $\aC$, obtained by restricting to the subcategory of $\aC$ consisting of those arrows which become isomorphisms in the homotopy category $\Ho(\aC)$.
+Given an $\i$-category $\aC$, we can form its homotopy category $\Ho(\aC)$, which is an ordinary category \cite[\S 1.2.3]{HTT}.
+In addition, given an $\i$-category $\aC$, there is a maximal $\i$-groupoid (Kan complex) $\aC_{\mathrm{iso}}$ inside of $\aC$, obtained by restricting to the subcategory of $\aC$ consisting of those arrows which become isomorphisms in the homotopy category $\Ho(\aC)$.
 The functor which associates to the $\i$-category $\aC$ its maximal subgroupoid $\aC_{\mathrm{iso}}$ is right adjoint to the inclusion of $\i$-groupoids into $\i$-categories.
 We have the following proposition relating this to other, possibly more familiar, notions (see also \cite[2.3]{ToenVezzosi}).

-\begin{proposition} Let $\aC$ be a category with a subcategory $w\aC$ of weak equivalences which satisfies a homotopy calculus of two-sided fractions (in the sense of Dwyer and Kan \cite[6.1]{DwyerKan2}).
-Then there is a weak equivalence of simplicial sets between $N\subdot w \aC$ and the $\i$-groupoid $\lkan{\N(L^H \aC)}$, where here $N\subdot(-)$ denotes the usual nerve simplicial set and $L^H \aC$ denotes the hammock version of the simplicial localization \cite{DwyerKan2}. \end{proposition}
+\begin{proposition} Let $\aC$ be a small category with a subcategory $w\aC$ of weak equivalences which satisfies a homotopy calculus of two-sided fractions (in the sense of Dwyer and Kan \cite[6.1]{DwyerKan2}).
+Then there is a weak equivalence of simplicial sets

+where here $L^H \aC$ denotes the hammock version of the simplicial localization \cite{DwyerKan2} and $(L^H \aC)^{\mathrm{fib}}$ is a fibrant replacement of $L^H\aC$ as a simplicial category. \end{proposition}

 \begin{proof} There is an ``inclusion'' functor $\aC \to L^{H}\aC$.
-Restricting to the weak equivalences and passing to simplicial nerves via $\N$, we obtain a map of simplicial sets
+Restricting to the weak equivalences and passing to nerves via $\N$, we obtain a map of simplicial sets